 The recent murder of police officers in Dallas, finally terminated by the lethal use of a robot to kill the shooter has triggered an awareness of related ethical issues.
-First, it must be understood that the robot was under human control during it’s entire mission, so in this particular case it reflects a sophisticated “projection of power” with no autonomous capability.
+First, it must be understood that the robot was under human control during it’s entire mission.
+Therefore in this particular case killing with robots reflects a sophisticated “projection of power” with no autonomous capability.
 The device might have been a drone controlled remotely and simply paralleled the current use of drones (and no doubt other devices) as weapons.

 We already have examples of “autonomous” devices as well.
 Mines, both land and ocean (and eventually space) all reflect devices “programmed to kill” that operate with no human at the trigger.
 If anything, a lethal frustration with these devices is that they are too dumb, killing long after their intended use.

 I saw a comment in one online discussion implying that robots are or would be programmed with Asimov’s first law: “Do not harm humans”.
 But of course this is neither viable at this time (it takes an AI to evaluate that concept) nor is it a directive that is likely to be implemented in actual systems.
 Military and police applications are among the most likely for robotic systems of this kind, and harming humans may be a key objective.

 Projecting lethal force at a distance may be one of the few remaining characteristics of humans (since we have found animals innovating tools, using language and so forth).
 Ever since Homo Whomever (pre Sapians as I understand it), tossed a rock to get dinner we have been on this slippery slope.
 The ability to kill a target from a ‘position of safety’ is essentially the basic design criteria for many weapon systems.
 Homo Whomever may have also crossed the autonomous Rubicon with the first snare or pit-fall trap.